HP Pavilion dm1-4108au Entertainment Notebook PC support

 - Click the arrow next to Human Interface Devices to expand it.

-- Close the Device Manager.If the issue still exists, proceed to the next step.
+- Close the Device Manager.If the issue still exists, proceed to the next step to use Microsoft System Restore.

 If sleep/standby mode previously worked, use System Restore to revert the computer back to a time when the mode worked.
 If the issue has always existed, skip this step.